-The European Commission's decision regarding the adequacy of the United States' data protection has come into effect on 10th July.
-Based on the adequacy decision, personal data may be transferred to certified American companies committed to the safeguards agreed upon in the EU-US Data Privacy Framework.
+The European Commission's decision on the adequacy of the United States' data protection level came into effect on 10 July.
+Under the adequacy decision, personal data can be transferred to certified American companies committed to the safeguards agreed upon in the EU-US data protection framework.

-The transfer of personal data from Europe to the United States has caused headaches for many companies in Europe and America since the EU ruled that the previous Privacy Shield arrangement was inadequate in the summer of 2020.
-In summary, the core issue has been the conflicts between the European Privacy Law (GDPR) and the United States Intelligence Law.
-From the beginning, it was evident that a potential solution lay in negotiation and agreeing on new practices.
-Concurrently, companies and cloud service providers have significantly improved their compliance with GDPR mandates.
+The transfer of personal data from Europe to the United States has caused headaches for numerous companies in both Europe and the US since the EU determined in its decision that the previous Privacy Shield arrangement was insufficient in the summer of 2020.
+Essentially, the core issue has been the discrepancies between Europe's privacy law (GDPR) and the United States' surveillance laws.
+It has been clear from the outset that a potential resolution to the problem would be found at the negotiation table, through agreeing on new practices.
+Simultaneously, companies and cloud service providers have significantly improved their compliance with GDPR requirements.

 https://www.dataprivacyframework.gov/s/participant-search